Individual Police Officers: requirements and assessment for mission service

 Based on the increasingly complex policing tasks, mandated by the UN Security Council, UN police requires specialized skill sets and experts’ profiles for service in Peacekeeping Operations and Special Political Missions.
-To assist Member States with planning, UN Police has listed 72 expert profiles and the number of times each is required.
+To assist Member States with planning, UN Police lists expert profiles (example).
 In line with the Strategic Guidance Framework for International Police Peacekeeping (SGF), each profile is associated with one of guidelines on Police Operations, Capacity-building and development, Administration and Command.

 In addition to the expert profiles, general abilities to transfer knowledge effectively, e.g. interpersonal skills, language skills (particularly English and French) and cultural sensitivity are important for UN police officers.

 The minimum requirements for mission service as defined in the Guidelines for United Nations Police Officers on Assignment with Peacekeeping Operations and other relevant guidance are briefly summarized below.
 Individual police officers must meet these minimum requirements to qualify for being eligible to take the assessment for mission service.

 - 25-62 years old (desired 55 years old or younger)

 - Retired personnel can be deployed if retired within the past 5 years.

 The assessment for mission service addresses the following areas: language skills, driving skills, firearms handling and shooting skills, computer skills, knowledge of United Nations principles and standards, core values, and mission-specific skills.

 Following the assessment, a briefing is provided to the candidate on the process leading up to possible deployment with United Nations Police.
 Only if the candidates pass each test, are they eligible for deployment with United Nations police.

 The assessment includes

 - Mandatory language test (reading, listening, report writing and oral interview);